IvoryNomad/miniature-chainsaw/README.md

 `bind9-dnsutils` package.
 On RHEL 9, you'll find it in the `bind-utils` package.

 ## Installation
-Open a shell in your local copy of this repo
+Open a shell in your local copy of this repository
 ```shell
 sudo cp script/99-update-dns /etc/NetworkManager/dispatcher.d/99-update-dns
 sudo chmod +x /etc/NetworkManager/dispatcher.d/99-update-dns